reinoud/xkcdpass/README.md

     $ xkcdpass -m 15
     gracious-anecdo

+Use random-length words (more secure since we have more words in the list to choose from):

+    $ xkcdpass -r
+    mongol-bud-feel-elaborately

 Help text:

     $ xkcdpass -h
-    usage: xkcdpass [-h] [--maxlen MAXLEN] [--wordlength WORDLENGTH]
+    usage: xkcdpass [-h] [--maxlen MAXLEN] [--wordlength WORDLENGTH] [--randomworklength]

     generate a "XKCD-style" random password (https://xkcd.com/936/)

     optional arguments:
       -h, --help            show this help message and exit --maxlen MAXLEN, -m MAXLEN
-                            Maximum length of password
+                            Maximum length of password (default None)
       --wordlength WORDLENGTH, -w WORDLENGTH
-                            length of words
+                            length of words (default 8)
+      --randomworklength, -r
+                            use random-length words (more secure)

 ## Installation